Ty Outlaw: Professional career

 On August 11, 2019, Outlaw signed his first professional contract with Lavrio of the Greek Basket League.
 In 19 games, he averaged 4.8 points and 2.2 rebounds per contest.

 Wisconsin Herd (2022)

 On January 8, 2022, Outlaw was acquired via available player pool by the Wisconsin Herd.
 He was then later waived on January 11, 2022.

+Personal life

+In November 2023, while working as a social studies teacher at Person High School, Outlaw was charged with having a sexual relationship with a student.

+In February 2025, Outlaw was charged with assault against his pregnant wife.